 Wells Fargo Transfer.
 Send us an email and we will send you instructions.

 - If you have questions please email us or call 250.547.2001

 “Rewild” is the distance-learning program offered by the Wildcraft Forest School.
 We offer online courses, seminars and outdoor challenges and restoration programs which provide an inspirational and creative environment for students ranging from children to adults and from beginners to professionals.

 With the Earth being placed at risk it has become necessary to find, educate and initiate new keepers of ancient wisdom.
 In every Wildcraft Forest School course new keepers have emerged and in order to further support this effort we have made public our Mystery School that will share the “lesser mysteries” in this realm we call "wild mysticism".

 Bioregional Specialist Certification Camps

-2019 Camps take place every month from May to October.
-Camps are 5 days in length then afterwards participants will be enrolled within an apprentiship program that includes aspects of project development and delivery.
+Students are supported with online lessons in advance of camps which take place beginning in May and are 5 days in length then afterwards participants will be enrolled within an apprenticeship program that includes aspects of project development and delivery.

 Bioregional Specialist Certification